Interacting systems of infinite spiking neurons with weights beyond uniform summability: Long-time behaviour

 while for the remaining three terms, we respectively obtain

 and

 In order to bound the last two terms that involve absolute values of sums and differences, we will use the following two simple calculations.
-At first, observe that for $v>0$ we compute
+At first, observe that for $v_{ij},w_{ij}\geq 0$ we have